 Everything was funded by selling paintings, and I finally returned to East Africa where my adventures in the bush - paint brushes in hand - began.
 Alone in my jeep, I ventured into the wildest of places - places I thought would be interesting - continuing to develop my artistic skills by sketching and painting from life.
 The more remote and inaccessible the places were, the more I enjoyed it.
 My quest for adventure in the African bush, coupled with my desire to paint, has given me a rich and fulfilling life, overflowing with wonderful experiences and joy.

-The peace and solitude of this remote area is not only conducive to painting but is the best way to learn from and observe the vast array of wildlife that surrounds my home.
+The peace and solitude of this remote area was not only conducive to painting but was the best way to learn from and observe the vast array of wildlife that surrounded my home.
 I'm always sketching, and never cease to be inspired and enthralled by the diversity of light, colour, pattern and design that nature conjures up.

 If you want to contact me please either email me at or write to me at P.O.
-Box 369, Ruaha National Park, Iringa, Tanzania.
-Please note that we live in the middle of a wilderness where there is a poor internet connection, so if you email, it may be some time before you get a reply.
+Box 369, Iringa, Tanzania.